 We first start-off by presenting results outlining the communication latencies in a simplified setting involving one producer and consumer.
 The communication latencies will be reported for stream fragments with different payload sizes, each of which has a one-attribute content descriptor.
 The reported communication latencies include the time spent in computing destinations.
-Benchmarks of NaradaBrokering in settings involving distributed broker networks can be found in [1,2].
+Readers interested in NaradaBrokering benchmarks in settings involving broker networks are referred to [1,2].